juhaku/juhakudb/README.md

 }
 ```

 Database table names are resolved from the class name if class has @Entity annotation.
-Table name can also be resolved from @Table annotation if @Table annotation has name attribute provided.
 Column names are defined by the @Column annotation's name attribute.
 If name attribute is not defined name will be resolved from field's name.

 Classes can also define fetch in the relation annotation.
 All store operations and delete operations are cascading by default.
 Just to make your life easier without calling different repositories for simple delete operation or store operation.